WBAdeKUS/WBAdeKUS/README.md

-Welcome to the GitHub repository of the Mechanical Engineering department of the Anton deKom University of Suriname, @WBAdeKUS. /n
+Welcome to the GitHub repository of the Mechanical Engineering department of the Anton deKom University of Suriname, @WBAdeKUS. <br />
 This repository contains important files regarding the department and will also link projects student have participated in.

 <!---